nmdl-mizo/isdpainn/evaluation/README.md

 ## Trained model checkpoint

-The weights and training history of the model under the conditions described in "scripts/config-defaults.yaml" are available at the following URL.
+The weights of the trained model and MSE for random split and scaffold split discussed in this papaer are available at https://doi.org/10.5281/zenodo.10547719.

 The model weight can be loaded as follows:
 ```Python